Kart racing: Sprint

 The FIA championships, including the Karting World Championship, SKUSA SuperNats and all SKUSA Pro Tour, USPKS and ROK Cup USA Nationals take place in this format.

-Sprint Racing can be held at a dedicated purpose-built Track (most of which also rent club karts for family fun), and sprint races are also held at kart tracks that exist at many major auto sports complexes like Daytona International Speedway, Charlotte Motor Speedway, Pittsburgh Race Complex, NOLA Motorsports in New Orleans, Homestead Motor Speedway, and Road America.
+Sprint racing can be held at a dedicated purpose-built track (most of which also rent club karts for family fun), and sprint races are also held at kart tracks that exist at many major auto sports complexes like Daytona International Speedway, Charlotte Motor Speedway, Pittsburgh International Race Complex, NOLA Motorsports Park in New Orleans, Homestead-Miami Speedway, and Road America.
 Sprint races are also held at temporary kart circuits that can be built in parking areas at large stadiums and casinos throughout the United States.
-Additionally, there are "Street Races" where racing is taking place on city streets on temporary circuits like some of the Indy car races.
+Additionally, there are street races where races take place on city streets on temporary circuits like some of the IndyCar races.

 Endurance

 Endurance races last for an extended period, ranging from 30 minutes up to 24 hours or more, for one or more drivers.
 In general, consistency, reliability, and pit strategy is of greater importance than all out speed.

 Called "enduro" racing in the United States, most WKA and IKF sanctioned events typically last 30 minutes (sprint enduro) or 45 minutes (laydown enduro) and are run continuously without pit stops.
 Enduro events are held on full-size road racing circuits that are usually between 1.5 and 4 miles in length.

 As well as the famous 24 Hours of Le Mans race for automobiles there is also a 24-hours event for karts which takes place at the kart circuit Alain Prost at Le Mans, France.
 This race has taken place since 1986 and its winners list include four-time Champ Car champion Sébastien Bourdais (in 1996).

 Endurance racing is also considered a more affordable way of getting into karting.
 In South Africa, the 24 Hours of Karting Festival race is held annually and lasts 24 hours with multiple classes participating.
 This event is hosted by the Prokart SSS Club near Johannesburg.
 The most popular class runs the Honda GX390 four-stroke engine, which is both affordable and durable, keeping running costs to a minimum.
 The Prokart Super Single Series, also known as Prokart SSS, has been running for more than 20 years and has proven to be a very popular entry platform for drivers of all ages who want to get into karting.
 Many clubs worldwide have taken on four-stroke endurance karting for this reason, since two-stroke karting can be very expensive.